Dealing with the Stress of Hurricane Season

 Minimize the likelihood of your home sustaining significant interior damage by installing impact glass.
 It has a special design to withstand Category 5 hurricane winds.
 Nailing plywood across windows or taping windows doesn’t actually work.
 Flying debris is one of the major causes of damage.
 And these windows not only protect your inner home from being affected.
 But can keep your family safer once winds being to pick up.

 Once the imminent threat of physical danger has passed, a whole new set of worries begin for Florida homeowners.
 There have been numerous studies that have looked into the psychological aftermath of hurricanes and other types of natural disasters, asserting that the prevalence of mental illness increases significantly with their passing.
 Assessing the damage, getting in contact with loved ones, and resuming life afterward can pose significant challenges on the road back to normalcy.

 Having just lived the stressful situation that is a hurricane, give yourself a mental break.
 Turn off the news, radio, and any other type of media that may be talking about it.
 Give yourself time to assess the damage.
 Additionally, if you find it difficult to cope, seek out a professional therapist who specializes in helping natural disaster victims.

 Take Care of Your Health and Your Home

 South Florida is nearing the end of hurricane season, but don’t let down your guard just yet.
-Make sure your home is outfitted correctly to give you and your loved ones peace of mind during these stressful times.
+Make sure your home is outfitted correctly to give you and your loved ones peace of mind.
+Especially during these stressful times.
 ASP Windows & Doors is available to help all South Florida locals install the highest quality storm-proof glass in your homes and business.
 Call today for a free consultation.